DavidStevensonVtex/Ubuntu-Unleashed/ch13/README.md

 * `w` tells the system administrator who is logged in (who also does this?)
 * `ac` provides information about the total connect time of the user, measured in hours

+### Managing Passwords

+#### System Password Policy

+* Allowed and forbidden passwords
+* Frequency of mandated password changes
+* Retrieval or replacement of lost or forgotten passwords
+* Password handling by users